Joint Pilot and Unknown Data-based Localization for OFDM Opportunistic Radar Systems: Numerical Results

 \underline{\pilotMethod}: The simplest estimator uses only the pilot component and completely neglects the data part for localization.
 This considers only the first term of \eqref{eq:FFT} and provides a lower bound on performance.

 \underline{\pilotdataMethod}: The best theoretically achievable performance is obtained by assuming the data are perfectly known.
 This estimator treats all $\numP+\numD$ symbols as pilots.

-\underline{\ddlmmseMethod}: The \gls{lmmse}-based \gls{dd} approach first estimates the channel and then decodes the symbols, both according to the \gls{lmmse} criterion.
-The position is then retrieved using \pilotdataMethod, replacing the ground-truth data symbols with their estimated values.
-Note that a \gls{zf}-based \gls{dd} has also been implemented but provides results very similar to, though slightly worse than, the \gls{lmmse} approach and is therefore not shown here for brevity.
+\underline{\ddlmmseMethod}: The \gls{lmmse}-based \gls{dd} approach first estimates the channel and then demodulates the symbols, both according to the \gls{lmmse} criterion.
+The position is then retrieved using \pilotdataMethod, replacing the ground-truth data symbols with their estimated values—i.e., hard decisions.
+Note that a \gls{zf}-based \gls{dd} has also been implemented but provides results very similar to, though slightly worse than, the \gls{lmmse} approach and is therefore not shown here for graph readability.
 Finally, note that this \gls{dd} method operates directly on symbols and does not account for error-correction coding, since we assume the opportunistic system either lacks access to the coding information or prefers to avoid performing such computationally intensive decoding.

 To evaluate the localization performance, we use the Hit-Rate and the \gls{rmse} for both $\sin(\UEaoaEst)$ and $\UErangeEst$.
 The HitRate is defined as the proportion of estimates falling within the main lobe of the likelihood, i.e., where the absolute error is smaller than half the resolution $\UEsinaoaRes$ or $\UErangeRes$.
 Those two quantities are represented against the \gls{snr}, defined here as